-Honnas has seen cases of kissing spine in performance horses of all disciplines.
+Honnas has seen cases of kissing spine in performance horses of all disciplines, including dressage horses.
 Typically, the first sign of kissing spine will involve poor performance caused by pain.
-A weak topline is also a good indication that a horse may have the condition.
+A weak topline and conformation is also a good indication that a horse may have the condition.

 “They dread what I perceive is pain, and it affects their behavior and performance,” Honnas said.
 “A barrel horse could turn left but they can flex right.
 Those vertebrae will pinch and then you’ll see a reaction.
 Sometimes pleasure horses will switch leads while cantering, left, right, left, right, just trying to get comfortable.”

 Moreover, Honnas said that in some cases a horse could be owned by the same person and competed in the same discipline for many years before showing any symptoms of kissing spine.
 Then, one day something triggers the back pain response in the horse, and issues will arise.
 “It’s not like the kissing spine just showed up, it’s been there a while,” he said.

 Bethann's horse during surgery for kissing spine